Withholding Tax in Indonesia: How It Works for Foreign Companies

 Compliance Requirements

-Foreign companies are generally required to file periodic tax returns, even if they don't directly operate in Indonesia.
-The filing schedule and procedures can vary based on the type and volume of payments made.
-It’s advisable to have a routine in place for keeping documentation and filing on time, not just to stay above board but to avoid any surprises during audits.
+After securing your NPWP, be aware that compliance doesn’t end there.
+Generally, foreign companies are required to file periodic tax returns, even if they do not directly operate in Indonesia.
+The filing schedule and procedures vary based on payment types and volumes.
+Establishing a routine for keeping documentation and filing on time not only helps you stay above board but also avoids surprises during audits.

 Non-Resident Taxation and Tax Treaties